 - Difficulty | Moderate to hard

-Laying on the shores of a bright blue alpine lake, toes in the chilly water, surrounded on all sides by jagged rocky peaks with a book in hand – this is one of my all-time favorite memories from our first visit to Idaho, and just one of the many ways that Idaho captured my heart.
+Laying on the shores of a bright blue alpine lake, toes in the chilly water, surrounded on all sides by jagged rocky peaks with a book in hand.
+This is one of my all-time favorite memories from our first visit to Idaho, and just one of the many ways that Idaho captured my heart.

 A moderate trail covering 10 miles and 1900 feet of elevation gain, the Sawtooth Lake hike gives those who complete the journey a taste of the best of the Sawtooth Mountains.
 Spend an hour or two relaxing on the shores of Sawtooth Lake and I bet you will also fall in love with Idaho’s Sawtooth Mountains!